-As a part of the construction process, there are a variety of factors that should be considered, such as a shortage of workers, materials and equipment, defective work, reworking and accidents (Hwang et al., 2013; Luu et al., 2009; Yu et al., 2019).
-Considering that these factors are not external factors or attributes of any stakeholders, they are considered to be other factors during the construction process.
+In a construction process, there are a variety of factors that should be considered, such as a shortage of workers, materials and equipment, defective work, reworking and accidents (Hwang, Zhao and Ng, 2013; Luu et al., 2009; Yu et al., 2019).
+Considering that these factors are not external factors or attributes of any stakeholders, they are considered the other factors during the construction process.
 These factors may directly influence the performance of construction projects.
 For example, a shortage of workers, materials and defective work can lead to time and materials waste and an increase in costs.
 Furthermore, accidents can cause serious financial losses, as well as physical and psychological damage.
-Moreover, communication between parties is crucial effective to avoiding misunderstandings and delays in the flow of information.
+Moreover, effective communication between parties is crucial to avoiding misunderstandings and delays in the flow of information.
 The list of other factors related to the construction process is shown in Table 7.